Skip to main content

 212-998-5553

 Jordan’s scholarship centers on two main areas, social justice/LGBTQIA+ psychology (including LGBTQ+ microaggressions) and psychological assessment.
 He has authored multiple widely-used books on psychological assessment, including Conducting Psychological Assessment: A Guide for Practitioners (2nd ed.; Wiley, 2020); Essentials of Psychological Tele-Assessment (with Susie Raiford; Wiley, 2021); Essentials of Psychological Assessment Supervision (Wiley, 2019); and, with Gary Groth-Marnat, the sixth edition of the Handbook of Psychological Assessment (Wiley, 2016), the most widely used text in graduate training on assessment.
+His next book will be out in fall 2024, Essentials of Culture in Psychological Assessment, and he is working on the next edition of the Handbook of Psychological Assessment.

-Jordan is the founding director of the Center for Counseling and Community Wellbeing (CCCW), the training clinic in NYU's Counseling Psychology Ph.D. program, as well as coordinating and teaching the psychological assessment curriculum for the doctoral program.
+Jordan is the founding director of the Center for Counseling and Community Wellbeing (CCCW), the training clinic in NYU's Clinical/Counseling Psychology Ph.D. program, as well as coordinating and teaching the psychological assessment curriculum for the doctoral program.

-Prior to joining NYU, Jordan spent five years on faculty in the Clinical Psychology Ph.D. program at Teachers College, Columbia University, where he coordinated and ran the psychological assessment training.
+Prior to joining NYU, Jordan spent five years on faculty in the Clinical Psychology PhD program at Teachers College, Columbia University, where he coordinated and ran the psychological assessment training.
 He then spent six years on faculty at Empire State College, State University of New York, where he coordinated the statewide online psychology curriculum and served as Department Chair of Psychology statewide.
 He also previously ran the mental health department for The HOPE Program, a workforce development program for chronically under- and unemployed adults in Brooklyn.

 Selected Publications

 • Wright, A. J., Pade, H., Gottfried, E., Arbisi, P. A., McCord, D. M., & Wygant, D. B. (2022).
 Evidence-based clinical psychological assessment (EBCPA): Review of current state of the literature and best practices.
-Professional Psychology: Research and Practice.
-Advance online publication: https://psycnet.apa.org/record/2022-34215-001
+Professional Psychology: Research and Practice, 53(4), 372–386. https://doi.org/10.1037/pro0000447

 • Wright, A. J. (2022).
 Deliberate context-driven conceptualization in psychological assessment.
-Journal of Personality Assessment.
-Advance online publication: https://www.tandfonline.com/doi/full/10.1080/00223891.2021.1942024
+Journal of Personality Assessment, 104(5), 700-709. https://www.tandfonline.com/doi/full/10.1080/00223891.2021.1942024

 • Wright, A. J. (2022).
 A practical application of self psychology in psychotherapy.
 Journal of Counselor Education and Supervision, 14(4), 13. https://digitalcommons.sacredheart.edu/cgi/viewcontent.cgi?article=1489&context=jcps

 • Wright, A. J. (2021).
 Psychological and neuropsychological underpinnings of attention-deficit/hyperactivity disorder (ADHD) assessment.
-Clinical Child Psychology and Psychiatry.
-Advance online publication: https://journals.sagepub.com/doi/full/10.1177/1359104521996765
+Clinical Child Psychology and Psychiatry, 26(3), 783-794. https://journals.sagepub.com/doi/full/10.1177/1359104521996765

 • Wright, A. J. (2021).
-Master’s-level psychological assessment competencies and training.
-Training and Education in Professional Psychology.
-Advance online publication: http://dx.doi.org/10.1037/tep0000339
+Master's-level psychological assessment competencies and training.
+Training and Education in Professional Psychology, 16(3), 272-279. http://dx.doi.org/10.1037/tep0000339

 • Wright, A. J., & Raiford, S. (2021).
-Essentials of Psychological Tele-Assessment.
+Essentials of psychological tele-assessment.
 Wiley Publishers.

 • Wright, A. J., Chavez, L., Edelstein, B., Grus, C., Krishnamurthy, R., Lieb, R., Mihura, J. L., Pincus, A. L., and Wilson, M. (2020).
 Education and training guidelines for psychological assessment in health service psychology.
 American Psychologist.
 Online first: https://psycnet.apa.org/record/2020-85072-001